 The skilled team of professionals at Griggs Steel produces a wide range of high speed steel options to offer you the raw materials you need for industry-leading performance.
-Explore the benefits of high speed tool steel for your products and see how the professionals at Griggs Steel can help you maximize your productivity.

 Whether you’re creating tool bits, saw blades or other durable components, select the ideal steel for your product.
 Compare our types of tool steel, the basic properties of high speed steel and order high-quality, long-lasting steel today.

 Please see our separate product data sheets for information on our entire inventory.
 All M2, M3, M4, M7 and M42 sizes, as well as particle metal M4, T15, M48, A11, PM 23, PM 30 and PM 60 sizes shown are in stock or on order at all times.
 Our M2 and M42 hardened round bar are also available for immediate shipment.
 These constitute what we consider our current “standard items.”

 We can produce any size high speed steel flat from our extensive block sheet and plate inventory.

 Leading steel mills work with a wide range of steel products for various industries.
 High speed tool steel is valued for its hardness, wear-resistance and long-lasting performance.
 Most tooling for cutting, forming and drilling applications uses a grade of this alloy.

 Creating this type of steel involves precise combinations of these and other alloys:

 Alloying two or more materials occurs at high temperatures in precision mills for accurate performance.
 Each material adds a slightly different characteristic to the steel, so it’s important to work with a quality steel mill for the exact combination for your application.